Bitcoin Deposits: A Layer 3 Protocol for Zero UTXO Trust-Minimized Lightning Wallets

 1. Introduction

-Additionally, Lightning’s current architecture assumes users can maintain high availability for channel management and have reliable internet for gossip synchronization.
-This excludes users in developing regions with intermittent connectivity and those who need simple, phone-based payment solutions.
-Even wealthy users may prefer the simplicity of delegated channel management while maintaining cryptographic control of their funds.
+Additionally, Lightning’s current architecture assumes participants can maintain high availability for channel management and have reliable internet for gossip synchronization.
+This excludes those in developing regions with intermittent connectivity and those who need simple, phone-based payment solutions.
+Even wealthy participants may prefer the simplicity of delegated channel management while maintaining cryptographic control of their funds.

 Existing solutions to this problem involve custodial services that sacrifice Bitcoin’s core property of cryptographic verifiability.
-Users must trust operators to maintain reserves and process withdrawals honestly.
-Chaumian Ecash systems like Cashu provide privacy but require users to trust mints with custody of funds without transparent reserve requirements.
+Depositors must trust operators to maintain reserves and process withdrawals honestly.
+Chaumian Ecash systems provide privacy but require participants to trust mints with custody of funds without transparent reserve requirements.

-We propose a new layer 3 protocol that enables Lightning wallets through validated outputs—a Lightning protocol extension that allows commitment transactions to include outputs subject to agreed-upon validation rules.
-Users control deposits through cryptographic keys without managing channels, while operators are constrained by protocol rules enforced at the Lightning channel level and monitored by auditors.
-Critically, vault payments are addressed using 2-of-2 multisig keys derived from both channel peers, preventing operators from pocketing payments intended for vaults.
-The system achieves:
+We propose a new layer 3 protocol that enables Lightning wallets through validated outputs: a Lightning protocol extension that describes new commitment transaction outputs which are subject to negotiated validation rules.
+Depositors will control funds through cryptographic keys without managing channels, while operators are constrained by protocol rules enforced at the Lightning channel level and monitored by other channel partners.
+Vaults are addressed using a multisig between channel partners.
+Security deposits and penalties when presented with pre-images for signed invoices that were never credited prevent operators from pocketing payments intended for vaults.
+Consensus rules allow operators to establish recurring maintenance fees, making profitability commonly achievable.

 2. Validated Outputs Extension